Lithium Batteries Are Causing Fires at Recycling Plants. Are They Really Environmentally Friendly?

 Fire is always a risk at recycling facilities.
 Do lithium batteries contribute to that risk?

 Lithium batteries are supposed to be recycled only at approved facilities.
 They should not be tossed into recycling bins or household garbage.
-This is because the volatile compounds that are contained within the battery can spark spontaneously.
+The volatile compounds contained within the battery can spark spontaneously.
 When a lithium battery catches on fire, it is difficult to extinguish.
+Fire departments are finding this problematic with electric vehicle fires that re-ignite on the scene or after the vehicle is towed.

 Joe LaMariana from Rethink Waste says that these batteries are an “existential threat” to recycling facilities.
 A fire in one of these facilities can cause huge losses for the community, air pollution, injuries, and even death.
 If the fire is bad enough, it can cause the entire facility to shut down for weeks, months, or even indefinitely.